-The table below looks at the prevalence of the term Product Ownership in contract job vacancies advertised in Greenwich.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited Product Ownership over the 6 months to 1 May 2024 with a comparison to the same period over the previous 2 years.
+The table below looks at the prevalence of the term Product Ownership in contract job vacancies in Greenwich.
+Included is a benchmarking guide to the contractor rates offered in vacancies that cited Product Ownership over the 6 months leading up to 3 May 2025, comparing them to the same period in the previous two years.

-Product Ownership is in the General and Transferable Skills category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in Greenwich with a requirement for generic IT skills.
+Product Ownership falls under the General and Transferable Skills category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring generic IT skills in Greenwich.

 Contract vacancies with a requirement for generic IT skills